Answered By: Darcy Gervasio

 Email tools also provide a full citation.
 Saving the full citation-- including the journal title, year, volume, and issue number-- helps you retrace your steps and find the article again using the Library's Citation Lookup tool.

 Pro Tip: If you're doing a lot of research, use a Citation Manager such as Zotero to save and organize of all your citations.
 Citation managers can also create bibliographies for you!
-See our Zotero Guide for more info.
+See the Zotero Guide for more info.

 What Email Tools Look Like